audiobookshelf/audiobookshelf-api-docs/source/includes/_items.md

 }
 ```

-This endpoint updates a library item's cover with a image already on the server.
+This endpoint updates a library item's cover with an image already on the server.

 ### HTTP Request